 The Judiciary's Court Improvement Program is supported by federal grant funds that are administered by the Children's Bureau of the U.S. Department of Health and Human Services.
 The program is focused on improving the court system's work in child welfare cases.
 The goal of the program is to do what is needed to help ensure quality court proceedings that promote children's safety, well-being, and permanency.
-The program supports activities that promote the timeliness and quality of juvenile court proceedings; education of judges, attorneys, and volunteer guardians assigned to these cases; and data collection.
+The program supports activities that: 1) promote the timeliness and quality of juvenile court proceedings; 2) provide education of judges, attorneys, and volunteer guardians assigned to these cases; and 3) are focused on data collection.
 It accomplishes much of its work through collaboration with leaders in the state's Department for Children and Families, prosecutors, defense attorneys, and others.